 Top 10 Main Causes of Project Failure

-Life is 10% what happens to you and 90% how you react to it, Charles R. Swindoll.
+Life is 10% what happens to you and 90% how you react to it, according to Charles R. Swindoll.
 You agree?
 When you want to step up your game in project management, there’re a lot of tips, resources, and guidelines.
 There’s an endless selection of how to lead better, communicate better or simply just be better.

 However, when examining the flip-side, failure, we sometimes cringe at the fact that it could happen to us.
 Perhaps this is why it seems to be one of the least discussed topics.
 Who wants to admit to their failure – certainly not to your boss or company head.
 Yet failure still happens.
 We could even say that it’s rampant especially when it comes to ill-defined projects.
 That’s why it’s so important to evaluate your project at the start.
 Closely examine all, road-blocks, hurdles, hills, detours, potholes, manholes or even an angry flock of birds.
 I think you get the point.
 Before starting your project, knowing exactly what lays ahead lets the project manager, team, and client mitigate associated risks.

 In this article, we’ll identify 10 causes of project failure.
-Knowing about these will help you prepare for your next PM job:
+Knowing about these will help you prepare for your next PM job.

 1. Poor Preparation

 You need to have a clear picture of what you’re going to do, in advance – as much as possible.
 Otherwise, you may find yourself up stream without a paddle.
 You need to know what project success looks like at the beginning and don’t loose focus of it.
 Hence, if you don’t have a clear focus at the at the earliest stage of the process, you are making things harder on yourself.
 Have a meeting, even if it is lengthy, with stakeholders to discuss their expectations on cost, time and product quality.
 Know how you will execute your tasks in order to meet everyone’s expectations.